2026 Marketing Automation Report: Market Share & Trends Based on 50M Crawled Domains

 5. AI Readiness Requires Data Unification

 Organizations successfully deploying agent-based automation have completed data unification projects.
 Fragmented stacks can't feed AI systems effectively—expect continued migration toward unified platforms.
+Our guide on finding companies by technology stack shows how sales teams use this migration signal for targeted prospecting.

 6. Brand Is the Ultimate Ranking Factor